 Source: Victorian Centres Against Sexual Assault (CASA) Forum, 2019

 If you have experienced sexual assault, we encourage you to ensure you are in a safe place, and seek medical attention (whether at hospital or a doctor clinic).
 It is important to always remember that it is never your fault and that you have the right to feel safe.
-The various QSAN organisations will be able to support you- which you can find the contact information by clicking here .
+The QSAN services will be able to support you.
+You can find your local QSAN service here .